Advanced Behavioral & Cognitive Care Career Pathway Certificate

-There are currently some 2200 long term care facilities in Oregon: skilled-nursing facilities, residential care and assisted living facilities, and adult care foster homes, in addition to independent retirement communities.
-However, the vast majority of seniors and persons with disabilities requiring paid care, including those with cognitive impairment, receive it through home care agencies, community based centers and day care programs.
+There are currently some 2335 long term care providers in Oregon: skilled-nursing facilities, residential care and assisted living facilities, memory care and adult care foster homes, in addition to independent retirement communities and in-home care.
+The vast majority of older individuals and persons with disabilities requiring paid care, including those with cognitive impairment, receive it through home care agencies, community based centers and day care programs.

 Using the projected rate of growth in Oregon's 65+ population and in the population needing long term care, combined with the estimated number of Oregon residents with some form of dementia, the increasing need for qualified advanced behavioral and cognitive care specialists becomes apparent.

 [Sources: Oregon Department of Human Services, Future of Long Term Care for Seniors and Persons with Disabilities.
 See also the Oregon Health Care Association, Oregon Health Care Association 2016 Oregon Long Term Care State Report, and the 2019 Alzheimer's Disease Facts and Figures].

 Why choose Advanced Behavior Cognitive Care Career Pathway Certificate at PCC?

 - Online (Asynchronous) format, with some optional in-person, live-streamed, and video-recorded class meetings

 - Applied, interactive learning format

 - Faculty expertise both inside the classroom and within the community

 The program is fully online (with faculty based at PCC Sylvania Campus).